Lead-learner, culture-builder, program-innovator, content-creator, design-thinker, project-manager

-Since then, Brady has taught in seven countries at almost every grade level.
+Since then, Brady has taught in eight countries at almost every grade level.
 At each school, he has worked closely with senior leadership to develop a clear school vision for technology and to lead pedagogical change.
 In 2010, Brady completed an administrative certificate from top-ranked Johns Hopkins University and ISTE.

 In 2011, Brady joined the New International School of Thailand, one of the most renowned IB World Schools in the region.
 As the ICT Coordinator there, he transformed the ICT teacher roles into coaching roles, conducted iPad trials and successfully implemented one of the first large-scale 1:1 iPad programs in an international school.
 In 2013, Brady joined the Senior Leadership Team as the Vice Principal of Academic Operations.
 This K-12 role had wide-ranging responsibilities similar to a deputy head.
 He also oversaw all PD programs, and led the decision to transition the high school to Macs from a well-established 1:1 tablet PC program.

 In 2014, Brady took advantage of a unique opportunity to serve as the founding ICT Coordinator at GEMS World Academy – Singapore.
 GEMS is a global organization with 100s of schools, but Singapore is their only Mac school.
 There, Brady designed an IT department focused on meeting the needs of learners.
 As his role quickly expanded, he transitioned to Learning Innovation Coordinator with responsibilities for designing new learning spaces, writing curriculum and leading in-house PD.
 In his spare time, he teaches MYP design in a 2:1 environment (Mac+iPad).

 In 2016, Brady was recruited to join The American School in Japan where he currently serves as the high school Learning Innovation Coach and Impact Program Coordinator.
 As a teacher and learner, he is currently most excited about reimagining schools around the Connected Learning framework and leveraging design thinking for students and organizations.